Job Readiness Job Search Services

 • Coaches soft skills.

-• Coaches and assists with on line job techniques.
+• Coaches and assists with online job search techniques.

-• Updates activity “hours of participation” by close of business in ECA (daily).
+• Updates activity “hours of participation” by close of business each Friday in CalSAWS.

-• Meets with client weekly to review previous weeks’ My Action Plan (MAP) and develops current week’s plan.
+• Meets with the client weekly to review previous weeks’ My Action Plan (MAP) and develops the current week’s plan.

 • Uploads updated MAP to ECA weekly.

-• Matches client to job postings in ECA and/or other current openings.
+• Matches the client to job postings in ECA and/or other current openings.

 • Contacts employers and sets up interviews.

-• Follows up with client after unsubsidized employment interviews, and with client and employer after subsidized employment interviews.
+• Follows up with the client after unsubsidized employment interviews, and with the client and employer after subsidized employment interviews.

 Refer to Employment Connection Tier I - Subsidized Employment Overview and Employment Connection Tier II - Paid Work Experience (PWEX) for Tier I and Tier II placements.